genicsblog/genicsblog.com/_drafts/kotlin-multidimensional-2d-3d-etc-array-initialization.md

 ## 2D Arrays in Kotlin

-2D arrays are a convinient way to store grid/board/matrix type of data.
+2D arrays are a convenient way to store grid/board/matrix type of data.

 If we dig deep into Kotlin Standard Library, the function `arrayOf()` is actually returning `Array<T>` where `T` is the type of the elements in the array.
 This effectively means that if we pass in `T` we get out an array `Array<T>`.